GeneZharov/introversion/README.md

 #### Flow

-If you are using Introversion with [Flow](https://flow.org/), then you'll have to specify type of the global variable with a libdef file:
+If you are using Introversion with [Flow](https://flow.org/), then you’ll have to specify the type of the global variable with a libdef file:

 ```js
 // flow-typed/introversion.js